 This is a Texas Main Street City.
-The historic downtown district hosts specialty gift and antique shops, tearooms, the Titus County Courthouse, the Titus County Veterans Memorial, Bell Tower and the Confederate Monument.
+The historic downtown district hosts specialty shops, tearooms, the Titus County Courthouse, the Titus County Veterans Memorial, Bell Tower and the Confederate Monument.
 Nearby West New Hope Methodist Church, built in 1909, includes a mural inside painted by local artist David Freeman (903/524-2312).

 You are now leaving TravelTex.com.
 You are on your way to an external website.